-NUR 026 PN Pharmacology and Calculations
+NUR 026 Pharmacology

-3 credits; 3 class hours
+Credits 3: 3 class hours

 This course is designed to introduce the practical nursing student to basic concepts related to classifications of medications and specific body responses.
 Emphasis will be placed on the nurse's responsibilities in the administration of medication and drug calculations.
-During the 2-hour skills lab focus, students are expected to develop skills in calculating drug dosages through extensive practice.
 Students will also practice administering medications in a simulated environment.

-Pre-requisites: ENGL 112, BIO 104, NUR 023, NUR 024
+Pre-requisite: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 024

-Co-requisites: NUR 025, NUR 026
+Co-requisite: NUR 027

-NUR/NURC/NURL 027 Medical & Surgical Nursing I
+NUR/NURC/NUR 027 Medical and Surgical Nursing I

-6 credits; 4 class hours; 2 skills lab hours; 6 clinical hours
+6 credits: 4 class hours; 2 skills lab hours; 6 clinical hours

-This course introduces the student to the roles, functions, and responsibilities of the Practical Nurse in the care of adults with common recurring medical/surgical diagnoses.
-The student will be guided to plan and provide care while integrating relevant concepts from the physiological, psychosocial, cultural, and spiritual domains.
+This course introduces the student to the roles, functions, and responsibilities of the PracticalNurse in the care of adults with common recurring medical/surgical diagnoses.
+The student will be guided to plan and provide care while integrating relevant concepts from the physiological, psychosocial, cultural and spiritual domains.
 Clinical experiences will be provided in acute care settings enabling the student to transfer theory into practice.

-Pre-requisites: ENGL 112, BIO 104, NUR 023, NUR 024
+Pre-requisite: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 024, NUR 025

-Co-requisite: NUR 025, NUR 026
+Co-requisite: NUR 026

-NUR/NURC/NURL 028 PN Maternal Child Health/Psychosocial Nursing
+NUR/NURC/NUR 028 Maternal/Child Health/Psychosocial Nursing

-5 credits; 3 class hours; 2 skills lab hours; 6 clinical hours
+Credits 5: 3 class hours; 2 skills lab hours; 6 clinical hours

 This course introduces the student to maternal child health and psychosocial nursing.
-The student will explore principles of family centered care, health promotion, illness prevention, theoretical perspectives of human development, the nature of health and communication across the life span in a psychosocial context.
-The student also explores the roles and responsibilities of the Practical Nurse in the care of clients during the perinatal period and the continuum from infancy through adolescence.
+The studentwill explore principles of family centered care, health promotion, illness prevention, theoretical perspectives of human development, the nature of health and communication across the life spanin a psychosocial context.
+The student also explores the roles and responsibilities of the PracticalNurse in the care of clients during the perinatal period and the continuum from infancy through adolescence.
 Planning care for the infant, child, and pregnant woman, based on anatomical, physiological, and psychosocial differences are emphasized.
 The influences of ethnicity and culture on childbearing and childrearing are examined.
 Nursing needs of clients experiencing stress, anxiety, loss, grief, and death are discussed.
 Classroom content on mental illness and substance abuse will be expanded in clinical experiences.
 The student will integrate the nursing process, principles of therapeutic communication, safety, and growth and development, and family roles into the care of clients in health care settings.
 Clinical experiences will be provided to enable the student to transfer theory into practice of the MCH and psychosocial client.
 The student will spend five weeks in pediatrics, five weeks in obstetrics and five weeks in mental health settings.

-Pre-requisites: ENGL 112, BIO 104, NUR 023, NUR 024, NUR 025, NUR 026, NUR 027 Corequisites:
+Pre-requisites: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 024, NUR 025; NUR 026; NUR 027

-NUR 029, NUR 030
+Co-requisites: NUR 029; NUR 030

-NUR/NURC/NURL 029 PN Medical Surgical Nursing II
+NUR/NURC/NUR 029 Medical/Surgical Nursing II

-7 credits; 5 class hours; 2 skills lab hours; 6 clinical hours
+Credits 7: 5 class hours; 2 skills lab hours; 6 clinical hours

-This course continues the exploration of the roles, functions, and responsibilities of the Practical Nurse in the care of adults with selected, specialty oriented medical/surgical problems.
-The student will be guided to plan and provide care integrating relevant concepts from the physiological, psychosocial, and spiritual domains.
-Clinical experiences in medical/surgical specialty units; observational experiences in the Operating Room, transplant, and renal dialysis units will be arranged.
+This course continues the exploration of the roles, functions and responsibilities of the Practical Nurse in the care of adults with selected, specialty oriented medical/surgical problems.
+The studentwill be guided to plan and provide care integrating relevant concepts from the physiological, psychosocial, and spiritual domains.
+Clinical experiences in medical/surgical specialty units; and observational experiences in the Operating Room, transplant, and renal dialysis units will be arranged.
 These experiences will aid the student to develop a well-rounded view of nursing and enable him/her to transfer higher concepts of theory into practice.

-Pre-requisites: ENGL 112, BIO 104, NUR 023, NUR 024, NUR 025, NUR 026, NUR 027
+Pre-requisites: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 024, NUR 025; NUR 026; NUR 027

-Co-requisites: NUR 028, NUR 030
+Co-requisites: NUR 028; NUR 030

-NUR 030 PN State Board Review
+NUR 030